 Violin Maintenance and Cleaning – Pro Tips for a Beautiful Sound and Lifespan

 As a dedicated violinist attending Furtados School of Music, you understand the unparalleled beauty and soul-stirring melodies that emanate from your violin.
 The violin is not just an instrument; it’s a vessel for artistic expression and emotional storytelling.
-To ensure that your violin continues to produce a beautiful sound and serves you for years to come, proper maintenance and cleaning are essential.
+To ensure that your violin continues to produce a beautiful sound and serves you for years to come, proper Violin Maintenance and Cleaning are essential.
 In this comprehensive guide, we will share pro tips for violin maintenance and cleaning, helping you preserve the beauty and longevity of your beloved instrument.

 1. Store Your Violin in a Proper Case